ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Have a README file with instructions to run a codebase ideally a one-liner to install dependencies then build and run the code.
 * Enforce that all code be linted with a strict set of linting rules that is consistent across all usages of that language at your company.
 Fail your builds if linting doesn t pass.
 If all developers have their IDE configured to auto-lint, builds should rarely fail for lint issues.

-* Ensure that lint configuration is checked into source control where possible (i.e., by investing in setting up something like VSCode s settings.json file, found at ctohb.com/vscode).
+* Ensure that lint configuration is checked into source control where possible (i.e., by investing in setting up something like VSCode's settings.json file, found at ctohb.com/vscode).

 * Invest time in making sure that local test data can be set up in local databases from scratch.
 Often a quick data generator or seed data script can short-circuit a lot of developer headaches.
 Better yet if the seed data can be easily augmented to add additional corner cases/use cases as the system evolves, so that the base set of test data can be as comprehensive/representative as possible.